sparabu/eddie2/UIUX_SPEC.md

 - **Location**: Within sidebar
 - **Description**: Collapsible section for organizing sidebar content
 - **Properties**:
-  - Title: Section name (e.g., "Chats", "Q&A Pairs")
+  - Title: Section name (e.g., "Recent Chats", "Q&A Pairs")
-  - Icon: Visual indicator for the section
+  - Icon: Visual indicator for the section (optional, used only for Settings)
   - Children: List of items in the section
-  - Add button: Optional button to add new items
+  - Add button: Optional button to add new items (used only for Q&A section)
+  - View All link: Optional link to show all items in the main content area
 - **States**:
   - Expanded: Shows all children
   - Collapsed: Shows only the header